M4v3r1cX/dashdownloader/README.md

 * Android 5 onwards

 # Todo
-* Some videos can't be downloaded because of the way the html is parsed.
-I still can't find the goddamn reason, but as soon as I find it I'll update the app.
+* ~~Some videos can't be downloaded because of the way the html is parsed.
+I still can't find the goddamn reason, but as soon as I find it I'll update the app.~~ Done!
 * ~~Add an icon and make the app prettier overall~~ Done!
 * ~~Add option to send directly to app instead of manually copying/pasting url~~ Done!
 * ~~Show a notification instead of a toast when a video is downloaded~~ Done!